Apple’s 10.5-inch iPad Pro Aims for the Sweet Spot

 As I wrote this review, I had available only one third-party keyboard-case alternative to the Smart Keyboard, but it’s a nice one: Logitech’s Slim Combo Keyboard Case.
 The Swiss accessory manufacturer has traditionally been fast out of the gate with iPad Pro accessories, presumably with help from Apple, and this release is no exception.

-The Slim Combo, like the Smart Keyboard, attaches to the iPad Pro via its Smart Connector, which means keyboard never needs to be charged on its own and is always ready to go without bothersome Bluetooth pairing.
+The Slim Combo, like the Smart Keyboard, attaches to the iPad Pro via its Smart Connector, which means the keyboard never needs to be charged on its own and is always ready to go without bothersome Bluetooth pairing.

-The Slim Combo has two pieces, a case for the tablet, and a Smart Connector-attached keyboard that’s a protective cover when it’s not in use, much like Apple’s Smart Keyboard.
+The Slim Combo has two pieces, a case for the tablet, and a Smart Connector-attached keyboard that’s a protective cover when it’s not being typed on, much like Apple’s Smart Keyboard.
 The Slim Combo keyboard is very comfortable, and it’s backlit.
 To keep the iPad upright in a landscape orientation for typing sessions, the case features a flip-out kickstand that bears a close resemblance to those on Microsoft’s Surface Pro mobile computers (see “Microsoft Surface: A Tale of Two Computers,” 11 March 2014).

 The Slim Combo stand also holds the iPad upright in a portrait position – without the keyboard attached – for videoconferencing and other scenarios.